baggachipz/dumb-musings/src/blog/posts/wordscapes-the-casino-in-your-pocket.md

 ## What's Really Happening?

 The answer is obvious to programmers, but maybe not anybody else: When the cards are shown to you on the screen, _their contents are not yet determined_.
 When you tap one of the cards, the content to be revealed is calculated at that moment by an [algorithm](https://en.wikipedia.org/wiki/Algorithm).
 The game chooses what to show you, based on its instructions.
 If the programmer said "show them a rock at step 19 today", that's what you're going to get.
 Your choice of card has no bearing on the outcome.
-Just like a magician uses sleight-of-hand to deceive you, these games use visual deception to accomplish their goal.
+Just like a magician uses sleight-of-hand to dupe you, these games use visual deception to accomplish their goal.

 ## Conclusion